 I wonder if you and I would be as obedient as Ananias.
 For all he knew, he was walking into imprisonment or death.
 That’s discipleship on display.
 If discipleship is about learning (and it is), then no class is more important than the one on obedience.

 I’m afraid that the obedience of too many Christians is similar to the obedience of the little boy who was admitted to a children’s hospital.
-His awful behavior quickly gained him a reputation as a terror.
-The doctors and nurses all looked upon him with dread.
+His awful behavior quickly gained him a reputation as a terror, and the doctors and nurses all looked upon him with dread.
 One day a visiting lady, who had been informed of the boy’s rebellious streak, offered him a deal.
 If the boy behaved himself and obeyed orders for a week, she would give him a dime.
 (This was back in the days when a dime meant something.)
-The woman returned at the end of the week and said to the boy, “I’m not going to ask the nurses if you behaved.
+The woman returned at the end of the week and said to him, “I’m not going to ask the nurses if you behaved.
 You have to tell me yourself.
 Do you deserve the dime?”
-The little boy paused for a moment as he reflected back upon his week, and said, “Gimme a penny.”
+The little fellow paused for a moment as he reflected back upon his week and then said, “Gimme a penny.”

 Tell me, is there some standing order that is right now coming between you and Christ?
 Has He told you to do something you simply haven’t done?
 Are you in danger of having to settle for a penny, if even that, rather than a dime?
-If this is the case, learn from the story of Ananias.
-When he obeyed, everything worked out for him.
-The same will happen with you when you confess your disobedience and repent of it.
+If this is the case, then you need to learn from the story of Ananias.
+When he obeyed, everything worked out for him, and the same will happen with you when you confess your disobedience and repent of it.
 Quit laying out of the class of obedience because you don’t enjoy it.
 Just do what the Lord has told you to do and trust in His wisdom.
-Either that or forfeit the title of “disciple.”
+Either that or forfeit the title “disciple.”